aedart/scaffold/README.md

 (_The `-a` option tells the install command to skip vendor and package selection and display the found scaffolds directly._)

-On completion, the application will display a list of found scaffolds, starting by displaying the vendors you can choose from.
+On completion, the application will display a list of found scaffolds.
 Please follow these steps, in order to install an example (or demo) scaffold;

-1. Select `Example Template (aedart/scaffold)` as the scaffold to install
+1. Select `Example Template (aedart/scaffold)` as the scaffold to be installed
-2. Fill out the questions that you are asked, until completion
+2. Fill out the questions that you are asked until completion

 Once completed. you should see the following in your console;